Basis of Admission

 Prerequisites for Admission

-All Applicants: An undergraduate degree in economics is not required; however, all applicants are required to have completed formal coursework in intermediate microeconomic theory and intermediate macroeconomic theory.
-Self-study and personal inquiry into the discipline will not substitute for formal coursework.
-Additional quantitative requirements are given below.
-Please note that prerequisite courses should be completed PRIOR to application.
+All Applicants: An undergraduate degree in economics is not required; however, all applicants are required to have completed formal coursework as given below.
+Please note that prerequisite courses should be completed PRIOR to enrollment.

-PhD: Students applying to the PhD program must have completed at minimum: calculus I, II, one course in linear algebra, and one course in statistics.
+PhD: Students applying to the PhD program must have completed at minimum: intermediate microeconomics, intermediate macroeconomics, calculus I, II, one course in linear algebra, and one course in statistics.
 Calculus III and differential equations are not required but highly recommended.
 Students are admitted to the PhD program in fall only.

-Masters: Students applying to the terminal master's track must have completed calculus I, II and a course in statistics and students applying to the PhD-prep track must have completed calculus I, II, linear algebra and a course in statistics.
+Masters: Students applying to the terminal master's track must have completed principles of economics, calculus I, II and a course in statistics and students applying to the PhD-prep track must have completed calculus I, II, linear algebra and a course in statistics.

 English Language Proficiency for International Students